 Research indicates that the two most beneficial omega-3s are EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
 Although EPA and DHA naturally occur together and work together in the body, studies show that each fatty acid has unique benefits.
-The documented health benefits of EPA and DHA include supporting a healthy heart, brain and cognitive function, joint mobility, eye health, healthy skin and hair, and a healthy immune response.
+The documented health benefits of EPA and DHA include supporting a healthy heart, brain and cognitive function, joint mobility, eye health, healthy skin and hair, and healthy immune response.

 Which Foods Contain Omega-3 Fatty Acids (EPA + DHA)?

-The best sources of EPA and DHA are cold water fish such as salmon, tuna, sardines, anchovies, and herring.
+The best sources of EPA and DHA are cold-water fish such as salmon, tuna, sardines, anchovies, and herring.
 Many people are justifiably concerned about mercury and other toxins in fish, especially during pregnancy.
-For this reason, purified fish oil supplements are often the safest source of EPA and DHA.
+That’s why we recommend Safe Catch Tuna.
+Safe Catch tests every fish for mercury content and to ensure its purity standards are met.

 Many people think that flaxseed and/or flaxseed oil contains omega-3s.
 But flaxseed contains the shorter-chain omega-3, ALA (alpha-linolenic acid), which is different from the longer-chain EPA and DHA.
 EPA and DHA are the omega-3s that the body needs for optimal health and development.

-While it was once though that the human body could convert ALA in flaxseed to the EPA and DHA we need, current research shows that such conversion rarely and inefficiently.
+While it was once thought that the human body could convert ALA in flaxseed to the EPA and DHA we need, current research shows that such conversion rarely and inefficiently.
 Fish oil or algae oil is a much more reliable source of the EPA and DHA that are so important for health.

 Why Are Omega-3 Fatty Acids Important?

 Depending on the type and amount of fatty acids we consume, certain types of prostaglandins may be produced in large quantities, while others may not be produced at all, and this prostaglandin imbalance can have negative consequences on our health and well-being.
-The role of omega-3s in producing beneficial prostaglandins may explain why they have been shown to have so many health benefits, including the promoting cardiovascular health, cognitive function, and a healthy immune response.
+The role of omega-3s in producing beneficial prostaglandins may explain why they have been shown to have so many health benefits, including promoting cardiovascular health, cognitive function, and healthy immune response.
 New studies continue to identify more and more omega-3 benefits for a wide range of health issues.

 Why Are They Especially Important During Pregnancy?